jem26/data_structures_final/README.md

 - Jamie (jmaher5): Worked mostly on the C++ backend.
 Performed the benchmarking tests.
 Created a random map generator for testing purposes.

+- Nick (npalutsi): Built the user interface and framework for HTML and JS.
+Worked on transferring the algorithm to Javascript.

+- Henry (hlong2): Worked on transferring the algorithm to Javascript and the user interface.